Patent and Trademark Experts

 - Intellectual Property Access Issues – Can you access someone else’s IP?
 What are the conditions?
 Are the terms of any confidentiality, license or franchise agreement unduly restrictive?

-- Sharing Intellectual Property – How should you go about permitting access to your IP?
+- Sharing Your Patented Property – How should you go about permitting access to your IP?
 What happens if you combined multiple party’s IP?
 What are the conditions of use?
 What if something new is developed during the project?
 Who owns it?
 Who can use it?
 What restrictions and opportunities are there?

 - Employees & Intellectual Property – How will you manage your employees’ access to your company’s IP?
 What if a key employee leaves or is dismissed?
 Do they own your IP?
 Can they compete against you?